YUGOSLAVIAN HERITAGE

 Scheduled to be in print from St. George Seminary Press in early 2023, Journey of Faith: The Apostolic See of Saints Stephen and Mark, by Rutherford I is a history of the present See and its people - those who went before us, laying the groundwork over the last decades and past centuries, and those who keep the faith today.

-Among the most treasured aspects of the Slavic heritage of the Imperial Roman Church and the Pontifical Imperial State of Rome-Ruthenia is the legacy of Yugoslavia.
+Among the most treasured aspects of the Slavic heritage of the United Roman-Ruthenian Church and the Pontifical Imperial State of Rome-Ruthenia is the legacy of Yugoslavia.
 The last King to reign there (albeit briefly) was King Peter II of Yugoslavia.
 The King, a second-great-grandson of Queen Victoria and also of Tsar Alexander II of Russia, came to the throne at the age of 11 upon his father's assassination in 1934.
 He was forced into exile by the Nazis shortly after coming of age.
 Peter II's godfather was George VI of England.

 After some time in England, Peter II came to the United States in 1948 and settled in Chicago, where he lived more or less for the rest of his life.
 The king died on 3 November 1970 in Colorado after battling a long illness.
 He was buried at St. Sava Serbian Orthodox Monastery in Libertyville, Illinois, an area known for its Serbian ex-patriate community.
 In 2013, however, it was arranged for his body to be reinterrd in Serbia at the Royal Mausoleum of Oplenac.